What is vendor fraud and how to prevent vendor fraud schemes?

 Running a business entails dealing with a great number of risks.
 Fraud risks can arise from involvement with third parties such as vendors or even employees.
-One such rampant fraud associated with the process of accounts payable is vendor fraud.
+One such rampant fraud or theft associated with the process of accounts payable is vendor fraud.

 Vendor fraud can occur from one or multiple sources in a very sophisticated manner.
 If not detected, it can cost businesses severely.
-Read on to know more about vendor fraud, its categories, and the ways to detect and prevent it.
+Read on to learn more about vendor fraud, its categories, and the ways to detect and prevent it.

-What is Vendor Fraud
+What is Vendor Fraud?

-Vendor fraud refers to malpractices that can be committed for personal gains by a vendor, multiple vendors, or an employee, on the accounts payable (AP) of a company.
+It is mostly committed for personal gains by a vendor, multiple vendors, or an employee, on the accounts payable (AP) of a company.

 - One or multiple employees